ED summons Maharashtra minister Anil Parab in Anil Deshmukh money laundering case | Politics

 ''Well done.
 As soon as the Jan Ashirwad Yatra concluded, Anil Parab has been served ED notice as expected.
 The central government has begun its work.
 The epicentre of the earthquake was Ratnagiri.
 Parab is the district guardian minister.
 Understand the chronology.
 Will fight legal battle legally.
 Jai Maharashtra,'' Raut tweeted.

-Union minister and BJP leader Narayan Rane was recently arrested from Ratnagiri for his comment that he would have ''slapped'' CM Thackeray.
+Union minister Rane was recently arrested from Ratnagiri for his comment that he would have ''slapped'' CM Thackeray.

 Rane, a bete noire of both Shiv Sena and Thackeray, had made the remark during his Jan Ashirwad Yatra.